guardian/pluto-core/README.md

 - reset the state of the database before each test run.
 The simplest way to do this is to use `scripts/setup_docker_postgres.sh` and use CTRL-C to exit the database and re-run it to set up the environment again before each run

+### Authentication Precedence

+Projectlocker supports three distinct types of authentication.
+Only one is ever applied to an incoming request, depending on the headers present in that request:

+- HMAC shared-secret
+If an incoming HTTP request contains the `X-HMAC-Authentication` header, then shared-secret authentication is applied (for details, see `Signing requests for server->server interactions`)

+- Bearer token authentication
+If an incoming HTTP request does not contain X-HMAC-Authentication but does contain the `Authorization` header then bearer-token authentication is applied (for details, see `OAuth2 authentication`)

+- LDAP in-session
+If an incoming HTTP request contains neither authentication header then session-based auth is applied.
+The server expects a session cookie to be present and to cryptographically validate and it gets the authentication information from that.
+If no cookie is present, then the requestor must call the /login endpoint to present username/password credentials for validation against LDAP and if successful a session cookie will be returned.

 ### Signing requests for server->server interactions

 Projectlocker supports HMAC signing of requests for server-server actions.